 This post is also available in: Nederlands

-For most people, the number one cost while traveling is accommodation.
-Especially for long term travelers, as they stay longer at certain places and spend less on transport.
+For most people, the number one cost while traveling is accommodations.
+Especially for long term travelers, as they stay longer at certain places and spend less on transportation.
 How amazing would it be if you could eliminate your accommodation costs?
-You think it’s not possible?
-Let me tell you that it is!
+Do you think it’s impossible?
+Let me tell you that it is completely possible!
 With international house sitting!

-By international house sitting!
-It is not just you who likes to travel, there are many more travelers out there!
-Lots of them still own houses and pets and they want them to be looked after if they hit the road.
+It is not just you who likes to travel.
+There are many more travelers out there!
+Lots of them still own houses and pets.
+They just need someone to look after them if they hit the road.

-The perfect opportunity for you!
-Settle down in a house, get some love from a pet and give some love back, explore the area like a local and enjoy FREE accommodation!
+This is the perfect opportunity for you!
+Settle down in a house, get some love from a pet, and give some love back.
+Then explore the area like a local and enjoy FREE accommodation!

 What is international house sitting?

-House sitting means that you take care of someone’s house and pet(s), while the owner is away for a short or a long trip.
-The owner can keep the pets in their own environment and saves a lot of money for a kennel by letting you take care of them.
+House sitting means that you take care of someone’s house and pet(s), while the owner is away for a short or long trip.
+The owner can keep the pets in their own home and save a lot of money by letting you take care of them instead of housing them in a kennel.
 International house sitting means that this can be literally anywhere in the world!

 There are all kinds of housesits available anywhere in the world.
-During winter in skiing destinations or during summer in luxury beach houses.
+During the winter there are skiing destinations or during summer months you can stay at luxury beach homes.
 Sometimes it is for a couple of days, sometimes it is for a couple of weeks or even months.